Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving: Related Work

-Conjunctive Normal Form (CNF) has become a standard format in modern SAT solvers, capable of representing arbitrary Boolean formulas.
+SAT problem holds a pivotal position in hardware design, software verification, planning and scheduling, which seeks to identify if there exists at least one assignment that makes a given Boolean formula True.
+The modern SAT solvers, central in addressing SAT problems, predominantly rely on the Conflict-Driven Clause Learning (CDCL) algorithm~\cite{marques2021conflict}.
+Within the backbone CDCL algorithm, CNF has become a standard format in SAT solving, capable of representing arbitrary Boolean formulas.
 It is structured as a conjunction of clauses, denoted by $\phi = (C_1 \land C_2 \land \ldots)$, with each clause being a disjunction of variables or their negations, e.g., $C_i = (x_1 \lor \neg x_2 \lor \ldots)$.
 Over recent decades, numerous CNF-based heuristics have been developed to enhance SAT solving efficiency, including advanced clause management strategies~\cite{audemard2009predicting} and innovative branching heuristics~\cite{moskewicz2001chaff, shi2022satformer}.

-While some studies~\cite{velev2001effective, dai2018scalable} have successfully modeled practical problems into CNFs, their specificity often limits generalizability to diverse problem sets.
-Commonly, real-world problems are converted directly into CNF, leading to redundant clauses and increased complexity.
+Typically, practical CNF-modeled problems often result in redundant clauses and increased complexity.
 For example, a tournament scheduling problem with $n$ teams can escalate to $n^6$ clauses~\cite{bejar2000solving}.
+Consequently, problem reformulation, as known as preprocessing, is essential before solving.
+Efforts like~\cite{een2005effective, subbarayan2005niver, ostrowski2002recovering} target minimizing the CNF instances by resolution and graph transformation, resulting in faster SAT solving.

-There are some works dedicated to CNF reformulation~\cite{een2005effective, subbarayan2005niver}, but the flattened structure and the lack of semantic information of CNF often require repetitively resolving clauses to establish logical relationships, which is time-intensive.
-Efforts like~\cite{ostrowski2002recovering, een2007applying} target recovering structures from CNF and minimizing the instances, but they cannot promise to reduce SAT solving time.
-In our work, we introduce a comprehensive preprocessing framework designed to directly reduce solving time.
+One of the most representative SAT variants in the realm of EDA is the Circuit SAT (CSAT) problem.
+In contrast to the general SAT problem, the CSAT problem determines the satisfiability of a Boolean circuit.
+Over the past decades, circuit-based SAT solvers have been developed to tackle the CSAT problems~\cite{wu2007qutesat, zhang2021circuit, li2022deepsat}.
+Despite these solvers conducting logic reasoning in natural formats, they still exhibit lower performance levels compared to CNF-based SAT solvers due to the inefficient circuit-based preprocessing and heuristics.
+For example, the previous circuit-based preprocessing approaches, such as ~\cite{een2007applying}, cannot promise to reduce solving time as they only scale down circuits.
+In this work, we introduce an efficient and effective circuit-based preprocessing framework to directly mitigate solving complexity by integrating EDA tools and reinforcement learning guidance.